dunhamsteve/aoc2022/README.md

 This went smoothly.
 I used Lean's parsec for this one.
 We'll see what I do on the rust side when I get to it.

+**Day 14**

+Day 14 went fairly smoothly.
+I ended up just using a hashmap for the grid so I wouldn't have to figure out sizing.
+It was fast enough.

+**Day 15**

+I got this working well enough, but I'd like to come up with a strategy to skip rows, so part 2 doesn't take 30s.

 ## Rust Notes

 - Editor tooling is nice: